BantouTelecom/ringer.js/README.md

 ## Demo

-To see a demo, clone it and open demo.html in a browser and click the various buttons.
+To see a demo, go to https://js.att.io and run the code sample.

 ## Credits